‘Teen Mom 2’ Star Jenelle Evans Surfaces With Wedding Ring Amid David Eason Divorce Drama

-Jenelle Evans and David Eason proclaimed themselves single last month on Facebook but now, it appears they haven’t split at all.
+Jenelle Evans and David Eason proclaimed themselves single last month on Facebook, but now, it appears they haven’t split at all.

 While Evans has not shared any new photos of herself and Eason recently, she took to Instagram on Wednesday, March 27, and posted a series of photos of herself and a couple of ducks, two of which included the mother of three’s wedding ring.